sergioizkewl/Ongbit-Olaya-Project/README.md

-# Project Title : Task Organizer and Tracker
+# Project Title : TrackIt

 ## Project Description
-Our python program helps students who struggle with procrastination by reminding them on a day to day basis, tracks and organizes their tasks.
+A Python Program that helps students who struggle with cramming and procrastination by giving them reminders for those tasks on a day-to-day basis.
+This program will also track and visually organize the dues of their tasks on a calendar and list, that starts from the earliest to the later tasks due.

 ## Features
-- Imput tasks and due dates.
+• An Imput for the user's tasks
+• Calendar and List Organizer
+• Notes menu for taking down details or requirements for tasks
-- Notification Reminders.
+• Notification Reminders
-- Awards or Quests when completing or entering tasks.
+• Awards or Weekly quests when completing or entering a number of tasks in that week

 ## Example Output
-Would you like to enter a task? (yes / no) : Yes

-Enter task name : ComSci Program
+New Task :
+Task : Computer Science Proposal
-Enter due date : September 5, 2025
+Due date : 10/29/2025

-Task Entered!

-Would you like to enter another task? (yes / no) : No
+Enter?
+Yes

+Task/s due this week:
+• (New) Computer Science Proposal - 10/29/2025
+• Physics Activity - 11/3/2025
+• Chemistry Task - 11/4/2025

 ## Contributors
 - Student 1 : Sergio F. Ongbit, Jr. (Idea, Coding)